||Does the proportion of children living in poverty vary by family structure?

 [ CSV file ]

-- In 2018, 10% of children living with both parents lived below the poverty level compared to 34% of children living with only one parent.
+- In 2018, 10% of children living with two parents lived below the poverty level compared to 34% of children living with a single parent.

 - Children living with only their mothers in 2018 were twice as likely to live in poverty than those living with only their fathers (38% vs. 17%).